 On January 20, 2017, the President of the United States issued an executive order that requires all federal agencies with authorities and responsibilities under the ACA to "exercise all authority and discretion available to them to waive, defer, grant exemptions from, or delay" parts of the ACA that place "unwarranted economic and regulatory burdens" on states, individuals or health care providers.
-On May 4, 2017, the United States House of Representatives passed legislation which, if enacted, would make changes in the ACA.
-That bill is now pending in the Senate.
 The Commonwealth does not currently have an assessment of the impact of the executive order, if any, on its health care programs and expenditures.
-The Commonwealth has estimated that the House-passed legislation would cost the Commonwealth approximately \$1 billion in federal revenue starting in 2020, based on Congressional Budget Office scoring of a prior version of the House legislation.
-However, it is not possible to predict with any certainty at this time whether or when the ACA or any specific provision of the federal law or implementing regulations will be repealed, withdrawn, modified or replaced in any significant respect.
-Therefore, it is not possible to predict the corresponding impact that any such actions could have on the Commonwealth's healthcare programs and expenditures.
+Further, it is not possible to predict with any certainty at this time whether or when the ACA or any specific provision of the federal law or implementing regulations will be repealed, withdrawn, modified or replaced in any significant respect.
+Accordingly, it is not possible to predict the corresponding impact that any such actions could have on the Commonwealth's health care programs and expenditures.
 The discussions of the Commonwealth's health care programs and services, including the Federal 1115 MassHealth Demonstration Waiver, and their corresponding costs appearing in this Information Statement should be read with the understanding that significant changes could occur in calendar 2017 and beyond affecting the matters discussed.